backdrop-contrib/private_files_download_permission/README.txt

 E.g.:
 Suppose your private file system path is /opt/private.
-You could configure /opt/private (and all its subdirectories) by adding a '/' entry, while a '/test' entry would specifically refer to /opt/private/test (and all of its subdirectories).
+You could configure /opt/private (and all of its subdirectories) by adding a '/' entry, while a '/test' entry would specifically refer to /opt/private/test (and all of its subdirectories).

 Also configure which users and roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).